-NAMI Minnesota champions justice, dignity, and respect for all people affected by mental illnesses.
-Through education, support, and advocacy we strive to eliminate the pervasive stigma of mental illnesses, effect positive changes in the mental health system, and increase the public and professional understanding of mental illnesses.
+NAMI Minnesota champions justice, dignity and respect for all people affected by mental illnesses.
+Through education, support and advocacy we strive to eliminate the pervasive stigma of mental illnesses, affect positive changes in the mental health system, and increase the public and professional understanding of mental illnesses.

 Impact and Programs

-To provide peer support to individuals living with a mental illness and their families, NAMI offered 76 ongoing peer-to-peer support groups statewide.
-These groups provide support to family members, adults living with a mental illness, parents of children, spouses/partners, young adults with mental illnesses, and people who identify as LGBTQ.
-To address barriers to accessing the groups such as transportation, two web-based support groups were launched this year.
-The increasing concerns over co-occurring disorders – mental illnesses and substance use disorders – led to the development of two co-occurring support groups in collaboration with HCMC.
+NAMI’s 72 peer-led support groups provide support to family members, adults living with a mental illness, parents of children, spouses/partners, young adults with mental illnesses, and people who identify as LGBTQ.
+To address barriers to accessing the groups such as transportation, two web-based support groups were launched this year with a third starting in October.

 Goal 1: Ensure access to education and support throughout Minnesota.